 What drives high turnover rates?

-Turnover affects employers and employees in different but equally negative ways.
+Once you have an understanding of your turnover rate, take a deeper dive into what it means.
+Turnover impacts employers and employees in different but equally negative ways.
 Often these issues can be addressed if understood.
 Common reasons for high turnover include:

 - Too much work with too few employees

 - Lack of job satisfaction or connection with mission